Sondzus/MathStat474/HW8.md

 Solve exercise **6.11.**

-A soft-drink machine is regulated so that it dis- charges an average of 200 milliliters per cup.
+A soft-drink machine is regulated so that it discharges an average of 200 milliliters per cup.
 If the amount of drink is normally distributed with a stan- dard deviation equal to 15 milliliters,

 (a) what fraction of the cups will contain more than 224 milliliters?
 (b) what is the probability that a cup contains between 191 and 209 milliliters?